juliafmorgado/julia/content/english/posts/2024-04-03_cloud-native-dev-challenge1.md

 ## Why This Matters
 Building this simple application demonstrates several foundational concepts in web development and cloud-native applications, including:

-Client-server architecture: Understanding how the frontend (client) interacts with the backend (server) is crucial for web development.
+- Client-server architecture: Understanding how the frontend (client) interacts with the backend (server) is crucial for web development.
-RESTful API design: Our endpoints follow REST principles, making them predictable and easy to use.
+- RESTful API design: Our endpoints follow REST principles, making them predictable and easy to use.
-State management: We manage application state (saved texts) in memory, which while not persistent across server restarts, teaches the basics of data handling.
+- State management: We manage application state (saved texts) in memory, which while not persistent across server restarts, teaches the basics of data handling.

 ## Conclusion
-I'm excited to have started this journey with Salaboy as my mentor.
-Through challenges like these, I'm not only learning about technology but also about structuring projects and thinking critically about design and architecture.
-Stay tuned for more updates as I progress through this mentorship program.
+Through challenges like these, we're not only learning about technology but also about structuring projects and thinking critically about design and architecture.
 Feel free to clone the repository, try out the challenge yourself, and share your thoughts and suggestions!

 Happy coding, and see you in the next challenge!

+***

+If you liked this article, follow me on [Twitter](https://twitter.com/juliafmorgado) (where I share my tech journey daily), connect with me on [LinkedIn](https://www.linkedin.com/in/juliafmorgado/), check out my [IG](https://www.instagram.com/juliafmorgado/), and make sure to subscribe to my [Youtube](https://www.youtube.com/c/JuliaFMorgado) channel for more amazing content!!